-The risk assessment shall be reviewed and if necessary revised at least annually, and when changes regarding the characteristics listed in A.2 of this appendix occur.
+The risk assessment shall be reviewed at least annually.
+If necessary it shall be revised, when changes regarding the characteristics listed in A.2 of this appendix occur.

 A.4 Substantiated concerns

 The organisation shall ensure that substantiated concerns about the potential origin of material covered by the organisation's DDS in controversial sources are promptly investigated, starting no later than ten business days following the identification of the substantiated concern.